 - identify ways animals are being used in sports and entertainment.

 - define and explore the concepts of animal welfare and animal cruelty.

-- 2 or 4 copies of handout Animals in Sports and Entertainment, cut into individual pictures
+- 2 to 4 copies of handout Animals in Sports and Entertainment, cut into individual pictures

-Learners share the information they learned about animals in entertainment with family and friends to get their opinions about the use of animals for entertainment, and their views about animal welfare and cruelty.
+Learners ask family and friends their opinions about the use of animals for entertainment, and their views about animal welfare and cruelty.

-Randomly pass out the image pairs from the handout.
-Tell the learners to locate their “partner” and together identify what the picture depicts.
-Have each group share what activity their picture depicts with the whole group.
-What do all of these have in common?
+Randomly pass out the cutout image pairs from the handout.
+Tell the learners to locate the others who have the same image and together identify what the picture depicts.
+Have each pair or group tell the whole group what their image shows.
+Discuss and determine what all of these have in common.

 Brainstorm a list of activities, beginning with the picture prompts, in which animals are used for sports and entertainment.

-According to the American Society for the Prevention of Cruelty to Animals (ASPCA), "Animals in Entertainment" refers to any animal(s) used to act, perform, fight and/or kill for the enjoyment of humans.
+According to the American Society for the Prevention of Cruelty to Animals (ASPCA), "Animals in Entertainment" refers to any animal(s) used to act, perform, fight, or kill for the enjoyment of humans.
 The term encompasses many different forms of entertainment – from circuses to movies to bullfighting.